-Timely, wide-ranging, and exhaustively researched, On the Porch tells the surprising story of music in Terlingua, a tiny but remarkably musical border town in the remote desert of West Texas.
+Timely, wide-ranging, and exhaustively researched, here is the surprising story of music in Terlingua, a tiny but remarkably musical border town in the remote desert of West Texas.

 In sunbaked Terlingua, Texas (pop., a few hundred), residents joke that there is a musician under every rock.
 Located ten miles from Mexico in one of the remotest corners of the United States, the town had a recording studio before it had a school, a well-stocked grocery store, or even a water utility.
 Open jam sessions are a daily ritual, and some songwriters make a living from their craft despite being thousands of miles from New York or Nashville.
 Why does such a tiny and isolated place ring with singing and guitars?